chris-wood/geolocation-threat-model/draft-geolocation-threat-model.md

    to be malicious.
 Indeed, some amount of geolocation sources must be assumed to be trustworthy for any use cases to work reliably.

-For all use cases, servers require some trusted geolocation information from the client.
-How this information is produced varies depending on the client threat model: If the client is untrusted, then the location information needs to be trusted.
-Otherwise, if the client is trusted, then the location information needs to be somehow bound to the trusted client.
+Network characteristics between clients and servers such as latency and round trip time are assumed untrusted.
+For example, clients can alter the round trip time by artificially delaying packets.
+On-path attackers have the same capability.

-Dishonest users that intentionally change, alter, or influence their geolocation are out of scope for this threat model.
-In particular, dishonest users operating clients can lie about their geolocation information, either by using applications or software that sends fake information to the server, or by otherwise modifying what information the server sees, e.g., by changing egress IP address in server connections.
+In contrast, path characteristics such as routing are assumed trusted.
+Attacks which subvert or otherwise modify path-layer information at the routing layer are technically challenging to address.
+For example, clients may lie about their geolocation by tampering with path characteristics, e.g., by changing egress IP address in server connections.
+Likewise, attackers may interfere with BGP or other Internet routing to influence geolocation services.

 Servers cannot distinguish between honest and dishonest clients without additional assumptions.
+Even with such a distinguisher, attacks that modify path characteristics remain.

 # Security Considerations {#sec-considerations}